Papers: Parents seeking control of Brian Laundrie's estate

 Parents are seeking control of Brian Laundrie's estate, court papers say

-The parents of Brian Laundrie, who died by suicide as authorities investigated his alleged role in the killing of his fiancee Gabrielle Petito, are seeking control of their son's estimated $20,000 estate, according to court documents filed in Sarasota County, Florida.
+The parents of Brian Laundrie, who died by suicide as authorities investigated his alleged role in the killing of his fiancee and Blue Point native Gabrielle Petito, are seeking control of their son's estimated $20,000 estate, according to court documents filed in Sarasota County, Florida.

 Laundrie's parents — Christopher and Roberta Laundrie — have petitioned the court for access to Laundrie's approximately $20,000 in Bank of America checking and savings accounts in probate court.
 Laundrie did not have a will or any debts, according to the documents filed Dec.
 8. The parents are seeking a 50-50 split of their son's assets.